 In my review of GarageBand ’09 I noted, with much regret, that amps, stomp boxes, and setups couldn’t be controlled externally—if you wanted to make any changes, you had to take your hands off the guitar and manipulate your Mac.
 You can now choose setups and switch effects to be on and off via Apogee’s GiO USB controller ().
 Unfortunately, much as I like the GiO, it’s the only external avenue for doing this.
 Starving musicians are unlikely to have the $400 necessary to purchase a GiO.
 I hope that one day Apple will allow GarageBand to be controlled by other, less expensive external devices.

 Tinkering with timing

 The expanded lessons and additional amps and effects are enhancements to existing features.
-What’s new are the Flex Time and Groove Matching features brought over from Apple’s professional music applications, Logic and Logic Express.
+What’s new are the Flex Time and Groove Matching features brought over from Apple’s professional music applications,